Douglas MacArthur: South to the Naktong, North to the Yalu

-On 11 September, Truman issued an order, NSC 81/1, to MacArthur and UN forces for an advance beyond the 38th parallel into North Korea.
+On 11 September, Truman ordered an advance into North Korea.
 Truman, Secretary of State Dean Acheson, Secretary of Defense George Marshall, U.S. Ambassador to the UN Warren R. Austin, and the British and French governments all agreed on the decision to invade and occupy all of North Korea.
 MacArthur, busy with the Pusan Perimeter defense and the upcoming Inchon landings, had nothing to do with this decision.
-There was controversy over whether U.S. troops should cross the 38th parallel with only the approval from the U.S. government (NSC 81/1 was solely a U.S. order) because the original UN resolution only called for the restoration of South Korea below the 38th parallel.
-MacArthur was very hesitant about advancing north of the 38th parallel and waited for further instructions.
-Marshall ordered MacArthur on 30 September to feel "unhampered tactically and strategically to proceed north of 38th parallel."
-This ambiguity was finally resolved by the UN General Assembly greenlighting MacArthur to advance northward on 4 October with Resolution 376(V), which authorized him and UN forces to cross the 38th parallel and to unify all of Korea under the Republic of Korea.
-The Joint Chiefs of Staff on 7 October further clarified to MacArthur that the official mandate for UN forces was the unification of a democratic Korea.
-MacArthur now planned another amphibious assault, on Wonsan on the east coast, but it fell to South Korean troops before the 1st Marine Division could reach it by sea.
-In October, MacArthur met with Truman at the Wake Island Conference, with Truman emulating Roosevelt's wartime meeting with MacArthur in Hawaii.
-MacArthur reassured Truman, commenting:
+There was controversy over whether U.S. troops should cross the 38th parallel with only the approval from the U.S. government because the original UN resolution only called for the restoration of South Korea below the 38th parallel.
+MacArthur was hesitant but Marshall ordered MacArthur on 30 September to feel "unhampered tactically and strategically to proceed north of 38th parallel."
+This ambiguity was finally resolved by the UN General Assembly greenlighting MacArthur to advance northward on 4 October, authorizing him and UN forces to unify all of Korea under the Republic of Korea.

-"I can assure you one thing, Mr. President, if you ever have to run against a military man, his name won't be MacArthur.".